busman84/Crap-Chat/README.md

 Requirements
 -------------------

-This is a list of required technologies to run Crap Chat.
+This is a list of required technologies to run Crap Happy.
 The following links are installation instructions for each:

  Ruby on Rails - http://guides.rubyonrails.org/getting_started.html